argilla-io/distilabel/docs/sections/getting_started/quickstart.md

 In this guide we will walk you through the process of creating a simple pipeline that uses the [`InferenceEndpointsLLM`][distilabel.llms.InferenceEndpointsLLM] class to generate text.
 The [`Pipeline`][distilabel.pipeline.Pipeline] will load a dataset that contains a column named `prompt` from the Hugging Face Hub via the step [`LoadDataFromHub`][distilabel.steps.LoadDataFromHub] and then use the [`InferenceEndpointsLLM`][distilabel.llms.InferenceEndpointsLLM] class to generate text based on the dataset using the [`TextGeneration`][distilabel.steps.tasks.TextGeneration] task.

+> You can check the available models in the [Hugging Face Model Hub](https://huggingface.co/models?pipeline_tag=text-generation&sort=trending) and filter by `Inference status`.

 ```python
 from distilabel.llms import InferenceEndpointsLLM
 from distilabel.pipeline import Pipeline